Skip to main content

 # Authority fields (check activityType to know which are populated)

-destinationAuthority # For mints and transfers
+destinationAuthority # For mints, force_transfers, and transfers

 targetAuthority # For burns

-sourceAuthority # For transfers
+sourceAuthority # For force_transfers and transfers

 }